 The resulting CRF graph is an undrected graphical model that can contain loops and its potentials are not submodular.
 The inference of test data in this model is in general an np-hard problem due to the need to evaluate all possible label configurations.
 Because of this, we resort to approximate decoders based on the message-passing and dual decomposition algorithms.
-Specifically, we employed the AD3 decomposition algorithm [7] where the original np-hard problem is divided into a set of subproblems which are solved independently using local message-passing, and their solutions are then combined to compute a global approximation.
-In our experiments, this algorithm achieved a near-real time joint decoding of 10+ target AUs in the inference step, where we performed 100 AD3 iterations.
+Specifically, we employed the AD3 decomposition algorithm [7].